kbseah/learn-teochew/pages/negatives.md

 ### *boi6* • *bhoi6* • 𠁞 or 袂 - ability, “unable to”

 Negative of *oi6* 會

+*boi6* is written with a number of a different characters.
+Many Teochew texts use 𠁞 (不+會), but the Taiwan Education Ministry recommends 袂 for the cognate word in Taiwanese Hokkien.
+Because many computer fonts do not have 𠁞, this guide prefers 袂.
+See the discussion on orthography at [“Pronunciation”]({{ site.baseurl }}{% link pages/pronunciation.md %})

 > Ua2 boi7 pha’4 mua7tsia’4.
 >